 By mail.
-If you received printed copies of the proxy materials, you may vote by proxy by completing the proxy card or voting instruction form and returning it in the envelope provided.
+If you received printed copies of the proxy materials, you may vote by proxy by completing the proxy card Solicitation of proxies may be made by mail, in person, or by telephone by officers, directors, and other employees of the Company's transfer agent.